-We establish the following baselines to assess the effects our THOMAS recombination \begin{itemize} \item \textbf{Scalar output}: we train a model with the GOHOME graph encoder ans a multimodal scalar regression head similar to \cite{liang2020learning, ngiam2021scene}.
-We optimize it with either marginal and joint loss formulation. \item \textbf{Heatmap output} with deterministic sampling: we try various sampling methods applied on the heatmap. \textit{Deterministic sampling}: we apply the sampling algorithm as described in \cite{gilles2021gohome}.
-We also evaluate a joint variant as described in Sec \ref{sec:col_sample}. \textit{Learned sampling}: we train a model to directly regress the sampled modalities from the input heatmap.
-This model is also optimized using either of the marginal or joint loss formulation \end{itemize}
+\textbf{Scalar output}: we train a model with the GOHOME graph encoder and a multimodal scalar regression head similar to \cite{liang2020learning}.
+We optimize it with either marginal and joint loss formulation.

+\textbf{Heatmap output} with deterministic sampling: we try various sampling methods applied on the heatmap, with either the deterministic sampling as described in \cite{gilles2021gohome} or a learned sampling trained to directly regress the sampled modalities from the input heatmap.

 We report the comparison between the aforementioned baselines and THOMAS in Tab. \ref{tab:ablation}.
 Compared to these baselines, THOMAS can be seen as an hybrid sampling method that takes the result of deterministic sampling as input and learns to recombine it into a more coherent solution.
-With regard to the joint algorithmic sampling that only tackled collisions but has little to no effect on actual consistency, as highlighted by the big drop in CrossCollisionRate from 7.2$\%$ to 2.6$\%$ but a similar JointMR, THOMAS actually brings a lot of consistency in the multi-agent prediction and drops the JointMR from 14.8$\%$ to 11.8$\%$.
+With regard to the joint algorithmic sampling that only tackled collisions but has little to no effect on actual consistency, as highlighted by the big drop in collision rate from 7.2$\%$ to 2.6$\%$ but a similar joint SMR, THOMAS actually brings a lot of consistency in the multi-agent prediction and drops the joint SMR from 14.8$\%$ to 11.8$\%$.